MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/record-field-exchange-functions.md

 ### <a name="requirements"></a>Requisiti

-**Intestazione:** afxdb.h
+**Intestazione:** AFXDB. h

 ## <a name="rfx_single_bulk"></a><a name="rfx_single_bulk"></a>RFX_Single_Bulk

-Trasferisce più righe di dati a virgola mobile da una colonna `CRecordset`di un'origine dati ODBC a una matrice corrispondente in un oggetto derivato.
+Trasferisce più righe di dati a virgola mobile da una colonna di un'origine dati ODBC a una matrice corrispondente in un `CRecordset` oggetto derivato da.

 ### <a name="syntax"></a>Sintassi